Skip to content

 The Current Regulatory Framework

-Thailand’s cannabis regulations underwent a major shift in June 2025.
+Thailand’s cannabis regulations have tightened significantly across 2025 and 2026.
 Key changes affecting businesses:

 • All dispensaries must operate under medical supervision with a licensed practitioner on-site